Application closed. Please check back in Fall 2023 for our next round of hiring.

 Experience managing a team of instructors and serving as single point of accountability

-Uses sound judgement while making decisions regarding safe and effective use of the challenge course
+Uses sound judgment while making decisions regarding safe use of the challenge course

 Familiar with belaying and spotting low and high ropes course activities